rshingmode/Flask_App/README.md

-## CI For Flask Application using Github Actions
+## Deploy Flask Application Using Github Actions
 ### Step 1: Create the Flask App
 In Flask Application there are multiple file Main file is app.py.
 For requirements there is requirement.txt file where your dependencies are written.
 ### Step 2: Create .github/workflow/main.yml file